electerious/ackee-bitbar/README.md

 ### Where can I get my Ackee token?

-There's currently no way to create a token in the interface of Ackee, but you can use the API to [generate a new token](https://github.com/electerious/Ackee/blob/master/docs/API.md#creating-a-token).
+You can create a new permanent token in the settings of Ackee.
+Make sure to keep the token in a secure place.

-### How long is the token valid?

-The generated token is only valid for a limited time.
-Adjust the [TTL](https://github.com/electerious/Ackee/blob/master/docs/Options.md#ttl) option of your Ackee instance to stay signed in.

 ### Is is possible to adjust the refresh interval?